eric-reichenbach/WMD/README.md

 ##Localisation

 You can localise this app through an XML file.
-One is already available in french in the folder locale/fr/.
+A french localisation is already available in the folder locale/fr/.

-To use the localisation file, you just have to put in the same folder as the executable.
+To use the localisation file, you just have to put it in the same folder as the executable.

 ## Contributions